VulnerabilityHistoryProject/tomcat-vulnerabilities/README.md

 # Clone the Repos

-Tomcat has three repos, one for each of its active products (7,8,9)
+Tomcat has three available repos, one for its current version and two archived versions (5.5 and 8.0)

 When you do: